Have you been a victim of abuse and now have Complex PTSD?

-As an expert and professional coach, I use this method of healing is used to support the client in their totality: mind, body, and spirit.
-Mind-body medicine supports the healing of diseases and promotes health and can also facilitate emotional expression and result in psychological healing as well.
+As an expert and professional coach, I use this method of healing to support the client in their totality: mind, body, and spirit.

 How Do I Know?

 From previous toxic relationships, I developed C-PTSD.
 Therapy, while helping me validate the war zone I was living in, was not enough.
 I needed more!
-I reached out I got support through positive psychology coaching and initiated therapies I learned in my doctoral research in Mind-Body Medicine.
+I reached out I got support through positive psychology coaching and initiated therapies I learned in my doctorate program in Mind-Body Medicine.

-As I trained more in positive psychology coaching and Mind-Body Medicine in my PhD program I starting helping women (and some men) who were ALSO struggling and they got results as I did.
+As I trained more in positive psychology coaching and Mind-Body Medicine in my doctoral work, I starting helping women (and some men) who were ALSO struggling and they got results as I did.

 I now teach these exact steps and use positive psychology coaching and hypnosis with my private clients.
 In fact, all these tools are going into a book I am writing as you are reading this, My goal is to reach more women (and some men) with the message of healing.